genesisvaca/genesisvaca/README.md

 ## 🌱 About Me

-- 🧠 I’m currently deepening my skills in **Power BI, Python, SQL, and frontend development**
+- 🧠 I’m currently deepening my skills in **Power BI, Java, Python, SQL, and frontend development**
 - 🛠️ I enjoy creating **interactive dashboards**, **automated tools**, and **UI concepts**
 - 🌍 I’ve lived in **the Netherlands** for 3 years, and thrive in multicultural teams
 - 👩‍💻 I'm developing both **data-focused projects** and **web-based applications**